garrandall/popular-music-data/tracks/keeps-gettin--better-christina-aguilera.md

 Some days I'm a super bitch (a super bitch)
 Up to my old tricks
-but it wont last forever (won't last forever no)
+but it won't last forever (won't last forever no)
 Next day I'm your super girl (super girl)
 Out to save the world
 and it keeps getting better

 Some days I'm a super bitch (a super bitch)
 Up to my old tricks
-but it wont last forever (forever no)
+but it won't last forever (forever no)
 Next day I'm your super girl
 Out to save the world
 and it keeps getting better

 Hold on